Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Introduction

-The desired estimate \eqref{global L1Linfty estimate for gradient of velocity} plays a specific important role in solving hyperbolic-parabolic systems.
+The desired estimate \eqref{global L1Linfty estimate for gradient of velocity} plays a specific important role in solving hyperbolic-parabolic systems arsing from fluid dynamics (specifically, when the system has a convection-diffusion structure).
 It enables us to rewrite \eqref{INS} in its Lagrangian formulation which is a parabolic system only (see \cite{danchin cpam 2012,danchin arma 2013}).
 Now the main task is to establish a maximal $L^1$-in-time regularity for the linear part of the Lagrangian formulation in critical spaces.
-However, this is a challenging problem for the velocity and the pressure are strongly coupled in the presence of the variable density.
+However, this is a challenging problem because the velocity and the pressure are strongly coupled in the presence of the variable density.

 Before we present the main results of the present paper, let us review some known results for the existence and uniqueness of solutions to \eqref{INS}.
 Global weak solutions with finite energy were first obtained by Kazhikhov \cite{kazihov 1974} under the assumption that the initial density $\rho_0$ has a positive infimum.
 Several improvements can be found in \cite{simon siam 1990,Lions book,desjardins DIE 1997}.
 The main estimate for weak solutions is the energy inequality